seed-run/homepage/_posts/2019-06-17-affordable-plans-for-small-teams.md

 ### Looking Ahead

 We are incredibly excited to make Seed more accessible to folks that are building their future on Serverless and AWS.
-And with this change we think we'll be there every step of the way!
+And with this change, we'll be there with you every step of the way!